 There are several benefits over standard broadband when you connect to the Internet through a fast broadband service.
 For example, data transmission via light is an automatic security improvement because the data cannot be "read" in this format.

 The big benefit is the positive consequences of the higher connectivity speed.
-This means you are able to download content, upload data more quickly and search the Internet faster.
+This means you can download content, upload data more quickly and search the Internet faster.

 Broadband congestion affects everyone in your home.
 I know friends and colleagues who have slower connectivity but also have multiple devices connected to their home wireless router e.g. Smart TV's, Tablet Devices, Laptops, Alexa, Mobile Phones etc.